Mikeecee1/Near-Earth-Asteroid-Analysis/README.md

     - Acceptance criteria: visuals annotated, accessible (alt text), and tested on a small sample dataset.

 - Phase 5 — Documentation & Deployment
-    - Files: `README.md`, `ETHICS.md` (optional), `requirements.txt`, `Procfile` for deployment
+    - Files: `README.md`, Jupyter Notebooks (`ETL.ipynb`,`Visualisation.ipynb`,`Modelling.ipynb`) and a dashboard  for deployment
-    - Tasks: finalize documentation, add license, add ethics statement, and deploy (optional) to Heroku or other platform.
+    - Tasks: finalize documentation and deploy (optional) to Heroku or other platform.
-    - Deliverables: polished README, LICENSE, ETHICS.md, and working deployment instructions.
+    - Deliverables: polished README  and working deployment instructions.
     - Acceptance criteria: repository is self-contained for a reviewer to reproduce the main result following the README.

 ### Timeline & milestones